Complexes of stable $\infty$-categories: Spherical complexes and perverse schobers

 \begin{thm} The functor $\laxpull{F}{\B}{F'}$ is spherical.
 The suspension of the cotwist functor of the adjunction

 is equivalent to the composite of the cotwist functors of the adjunctions $F'\dashv G'$ and $F\dashv G$. \end{thm}

-In the following, we informally describe how Theorem \ref{thm:compsph} can be proven using further ideas related to perverse schobers.
+In the following, we informally describe how Theorem \ref{thm:compsph} can be proved using further ideas related to perverse schobers.
 The full and somewhat technical proof implementing these ideas is given in \S \ref{subsec:proofBarbacovi}.

-Given a perverse sheaf $\F$ on $(\mathbb{C},0)$, instead of considering the vector spaces of vanishing and nearby cycles, we can equally well describe $\F$ in terms of its nearby cycles and its, as it turns out, vector space of global sections $\Psi_2$ with support on $\mathbb{R}\subset \mathbb{C}$ or even its vector space of global sections $\Psi_n$ with support on any graph embedded in $\mathbb{C}$ with a single $n$-valent vertex at $0$.
+Given a perverse sheaf $\F$ on $(\mathbb{C},0)$, instead of considering the vector spaces of vanishing and nearby cycles, it turns out that we can equally well describe $\F$ in terms of its nearby cycles $\Psi$ and its vector space of global sections $\Phi_2$ with support on $\mathbb{R}\subset \mathbb{C}$ or even its vector space of global sections $\Phi_n$ with support on any graph embedded in $\mathbb{C}$ with a single $n$-valent vertex at $0$.
 The resulting description states that the category of perverse sheaves on $(\mathbb{C},0)$ is equivalent to the category of diagrams of vector spaces

 satisfying that $f_ig_i=\on{id}_{\Psi_i}$, $f_{i+1}g_i$ is invertible and $f_jg_i=0$ for $j\neq i,i+1$, with $i,j$ considered modulo $n$, see \cite{KS16}.
 The vector spaces $\Psi_i$, with $1\leq i\leq n$, are all equivalent and may be chosen for concreteness as the stalks of the $n$-th roots of unity.
 An ad-hoc categorification of this local description is described in \cite{Chr22}, based on Waldhausen's relative $S_\bullet$-construction.
-Using these local descriptions, we can describe perverse sheaves or perverse schobers on any surface ${\bf S}$ with $0$-dimensional strata $P$ and non-empty boundary by choosing a spanning graph ${\bf G}\subset {\bf S}$.
-The inclusion of ${\bf G}$ into ${\bf S}$ is required to be a homotopy equivalence and each stratum $p\in P$ is required to be the image of a vertex of ${\bf G}$.
-A perverse sheaf or perverse schober on ${\bf S}$ can be encoded as a constructible sheaf and cosheaf on ${\bf G}$, which restricts at each vertex of ${\bf G}$ to a diagram as in \eqref{eq:psloc} or its categorification.
+Using these local descriptions, we can describe perverse sheaves \cite{KS16} or perverse schobers \cite{Chr22} on any surface ${\bf S}$ with $0$-dimensional strata $P$ and non-empty boundary given the auxiliary choice of a spanning graph ${\bf G}\subset {\bf S}$.
+This means that the inclusion of ${\bf G}$ into ${\bf S}$ is required to be a homotopy equivalence and each stratum $p\in P$ is required to be the image of a vertex of ${\bf G}$.
+A perverse sheaf or perverse schober on ${\bf S}$ is encoded as a constructible sheaf and cosheaf on ${\bf G}$, which restricts at each vertex of ${\bf G}$ to a diagram as in \eqref{eq:psloc} or its categorification.
 The global sections of the constructible sheaf on ${\bf G}$ describe the first cohomology of the derived global sections with support on ${\bf G}$ of the perverse sheaf or perverse schober on ${\bf S}$.

 To prove \Cref{thm:compsph}, we consider the perverse schober $\F$ on $(\mathbb{C},\{x,x'\})$ defined by the pair of spherical adjunctions $F\dashv G$ and $F'\dashv G'$ and describe it as a constructible sheaf on the ribbon graph ${\bf G}$ with two vertices at $x,x'$, depicted as follows (in blue):